genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/01_server-setup/03_config-management.md

 ### Manual configuration

-For a manual set-up of nginx, you need add the following to the http block to the **nginx.conf** file:
+For a manual set-up of nginx, you need to add the following to the http block to the **nginx.conf** file:

 ```
 http {